ChieNwosu/Amazon-Sales-Analysis/README.md

 Based on the analysis, key recommendations include:
 1. Focus marketing efforts on Food and Beverages to capitalize on highest revenue
 2. Develop strategies to increase Health and Beauty sales, which currently show lowest performance
-3. Investigate January's success factors to replicate in other months, especially February
-4. Enhance afternoon and Saturday promotions to leverage peak shopping times
+3. Enhance afternoon and Saturday promotions to leverage peak shopping times
-5. Develop targeted marketing for Female customers who generate higher revenue
+4. Develop targeted marketing for Female customers who generate higher revenue
-6. Continue to expand Member program which drives higher sales than normal customers
+5. Continue to expand Member program which drives higher sales than normal customers
-7. Create gender-specific promotions focusing on Health and Beauty for Males and Fashion Accessories for Females
+6. Create gender-specific promotions focusing on Health and Beauty for Males and Fashion Accessories for Females

-## Project Structure
-- **SQL Analysis**: SQL queries with detailed explanations for database analysis
-- **Python Analysis**: Jupyter notebook with data preparation, visualization, and modeling
-- **Results**: Key findings and business recommendations
-- **Data**: Schema definition and sample data (if applicable)

 ## Tools and Resources Used
 - SQL (Dbeaver/SQLite)